Is There a Homemade or Natural Diet for Cats with Kidney Failure?

 In cats, kidney disease develops for two main reasons:

 Being fed only or mostly dry food, which is extremely dehydrating and puts a great burden on their kidneys.
-Even though you’ll see these cats drinking water, they make up only half the intake a cat eating a canned, raw or homemade diet would take in.
+Even though you’ll see these cats drinking water, they make up only half the intake a cat eating a natural wet cat food, raw or homemade diet would take in.

 Receiving unnecessary booster vaccines for feline distemper (panleukopenia).
 The virus in this vaccine is commonly grown in a culture of feline kidney cells.
 When the vaccine is injected, kidney proteins from the culture fluid cause antibodies to form against them; these antibodies cross-react with the cat’s own kidneys and sets up a low-grade chronic inflammation.
 Every repeated booster worsens this inflammation, eventually leading to cell destruction, scarring, and ultimately kidney failure.